Glacier National Park (U.S.)

-Glacier National Park has almost all its original native plant and animal species.
-Large mammals such as grizzly bears, moose, and mountain goats, as well as rare or endangered species like wolverines and Canadian lynxes, inhabit the park.
-Hundreds of species of birds, more than a dozen fish species, and a few reptiles and amphibian species have been documented.
-The park has numerous ecosystems ranging from prairie to tundra.
+Glacier National Park still maintains almost all of its modern, original native plant and animal species (since discovery by Europeans).
+Large mammals such as American black bear, grizzly bear, bighorn sheep, elk, moose, mountain lion and mountain goats, as well as gray wolf, wolverine and Canadian lynx inhabit the park.
+Hundreds of species of birds, more than a dozen fish species, and quite a few reptiles and amphibian species have been documented.
+Species of butterflies, pollinating insects and other invertebrates range in the thousands.

+The park has numerous ecosystems, ranging from prairie to tundra.
 The easternmost forests of western redcedar and hemlock grow in the southwest portion of the park.
-Forest fires are common in the park.
-There has been a fire every year of the park's existence except 1964.
-64 fires occurred in 1936, the most on record.
+Forest fires are annually common in the park.
+There has been a fire every year of the park's existence except for in 1964.
+In total, 64 fires occurred in 1936 alone, the most on-record.
 In 2003, six fires burned approximately 136,000 acres (550 km2), more than 13% of the park.

 Glacier National Park borders Waterton Lakes National Park in Canada—the two parks are known as the Waterton-Glacier International Peace Park and were designated as the world's first International Peace Park in 1932.
 Both parks were designated by the United Nations as Biosphere Reserves in 1976, and in 1995 as World Heritage Sites.
 In April 2017, the joint park received a provisional Gold Tier designation as Waterton-Glacier International Dark Sky Park through the International Dark Sky Association, the first transboundary dark sky park.